-Advising someone can be very tricky.
-There are so many things that need careful consideration before we give our two cents because we may be involved in the eventual results, be it favorable or not.
+Giving advice to someone can be tricky because many things need careful consideration before giving our two cents since we may be involved in the eventual results, whether favorable or not.

-However, we may often also think and feel that we have the right things to say or advice to offer without fully understanding the other person’s point of view and other variables surrounding their situation.
+However, sometimes we think and feel that we have the right things to say or advice to offer without fully understanding the other person’s point of view and other variables surrounding their situation.

 Here are four questions that we need to consider before giving someone a piece of advice:

-We need to determine first if they are genuinely asking for our advice or simply trying to vent.
+We must determine if they are genuinely asking for our suggestion or simply trying to vent.

 Most of us may already experience this feeling when talking to someone about our problems.
-We don’t want any help; we just needed someone who would listen.
+We didn’t want any help; we just needed someone who would listen.

 2. What is your level of relationship?

-Depending on our level of relationship, our response and advice may vary.
+Depending on our level of relationship, our response may vary.
 We can’t give the honest advice that we’ll typically present to a close friend to someone we barely know.

-Another critical criterion is the level of trust and respect that we have for the person asking for advice.
-Because without these two, we may not be the right person to give the loving or firm advice they needed at the moment.
+Another critical criterion is our level of trust and respect for the person asking.
+Because without these two, we may not be the right person to give the loving or firm guidance they need.

-Are we talking among peers, or between colleagues, or a mentor-mentee relationship?
-Our level of connection will likely dictate how our response would be.
+Are we talking among peers, between colleagues, or in a mentor-mentee relationship?
+Our level of connection will likely dictate how our response will be.

-Our shared values will also play an essential role in what kind of advice we can give.
+Our shared values will also be essential in what kind of advice we can give.